 If early help is appropriate, the DSL or a DDSL will generally lead on liaising with other agencies and setting up an inter-agency assessment as appropriate.
 Staff may be required to support other agencies and professionals in an early help assessment, in some cases acting as the lead professional.
+Children's social care assessments should consider where children are being harmed in contexts outside the home so it is important professionals/ schools provide as much information as possible as part of the referral process.
 Any such cases should be kept under constant review and consideration given to a referral to Children's Social Care for assessment for statutory services, if the child's situation does not appear to be improving or is getting worse.